 We are affiliated with https://allstarseniorbenefits.com

-Huntington’s disease is an inherited disease that causes the progressive breakdown (degeneration) of nerve cells in the brain.
-Huntington’s disease symptoms have a broad impact on a person’s functional abilities and usually result in movement, thinking (cognitive) and psychiatric disorders.
+Huntington’s disease and life insurance.
+This is an inherited disease that causes the progressive breakdown (degeneration) of nerve cells in the brain.
+Huntington’s disease symptoms have a broad impact on a person’s functional abilities and usually result in movement, thinking (cognitive), and psychiatric disorders.
 Can I get life insurance if I have Huntington’s disease?
 Yes!
 You can purchase a guaranteed issue whole life insurance policy.
 There are NO questions asked.
 More on this below.

 When the disease develops before age 20, the condition is called juvenile Huntington’s disease.
 Earlier emergence of the disease often results in a somewhat different set of symptoms and faster disease progression.